scrapy/scrapy/docs/topics/downloader-middleware.rst

 The urls which the request goes through (while being redirected) can be found in the ``redirect_urls`` :attr:`Request.meta <scrapy.http.Request.meta>` key.

+.. reqmeta:: redirect_reasons

+The reason behind each redirect in :reqmeta:`redirect_urls` can be found in the ``redirect_reasons`` :attr:`Request.meta <scrapy.http.Request.meta>` key.
+For
+example: ``[301, 302, 307, 'meta refresh']``.

+The format of a reason depends on the middleware that handled the corresponding redirect.
+For example, :class:`RedirectMiddleware` indicates the triggering response status code as an integer, while :class:`MetaRefreshMiddleware` always uses the ``'meta refresh'`` string as reason.

 The :class:`RedirectMiddleware` can be configured through the following settings (see the settings documentation for more info):